RayBenefield/hermes/worklog.md

 # Work Log

+## #47

+Did some simple refactoring here and there.
+Moved triggers to their own files added some emoji to the goals.
+Added a show hand button to the goals.
+Added a pick payload to prepare for actual picking.
+Next I'll work on Round side effects which means making the black deck work.

 ## #46

 Created a script to create the white and black decks for the game.
 Also setup